bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/removeprunedfunds.md

 ##### RemovePrunedFunds
 {% include helpers/subhead-links.md %}

-{% assign summary_removePrunedFunds="deletes the specified transaction from the wallet.
-Meant for use with pruned wallets and as a companion to importprunedfunds." %}
+{% assign summary_removePrunedFunds="deletes the specified transaction from the wallet." %}

 {% autocrossref %}

 *Added in Bitcoin Core 0.13.0*

-*Requires wallet support.*
+The `removeprunedfunds` RPC {{summary_removePrunedFunds}}

-The `removeprunedfunds` RPC {{summary_removePrunedFunds}} This will effect wallet balances.
+Meant for use with pruned wallets and as a companion to importprunedfunds.
+This will affect wallet balances.

-*Parameter #1---the raw transaction to import*
+*Parameter #1---txid*

 {% itemplate ntpd1 %}
-- n: "TXID"
+- n: "txid"
-  t: "string<br>(hex)"
+  t: "string"
   p: "Required<br>(exactly 1)"
-  d: "The hex-encoded id of the transaction you are removing"
+  d: "The hex-encoded id of the transaction you are deleting"

 {% enditemplate %}